When the Signal Cannot Get Through: How SST-14 Silencing Blocks Neuropeptide Coordination

 How chronic neuroinflammation and oxidative stress disable the signaling infrastructure

 Under the biological conditions generated by the autism cascade — chronic neuroinflammation, mitochondrial stress, oxidative burden, purine nucleotide depletion — the GPCR signaling infrastructure can be compromised at six distinct points simultaneously.
 Each breaking point alone would attenuate the signal.
-All six operating together create a system where somatostatin locks the brake in the engaged position — and the reset peptides that should release it cannot generate the signal they need to get through.
+All six operating together create a system where SST-14 interneurons are transcriptionally silenced — and the reset peptides that depend on cAMP cannot generate the signal they need to get through a suppressed adenylyl cyclase.

 Receptor Level — Membrane Lipid Oxidation